-- Collateral provided for client deposits; - Regulatory minimum reserve requirements; and - Margin requirements from FX spot and forwards.
+- Collateral provided for client deposits; and - Regulatory minimum reserve requirements.

-Encumbered Assets means assets which are subject to any legal, contractual, regulatory or other restriction preventing the institution from liquidating, selling, transferring, assigning or, generally, disposing of those assets via an outright sale or a repurchase agreement.
+Encumbered assets means assets which are subject to any legal, contractual, regulatory or other restriction preventing the institution from liquidating, selling, transferring, assigning or, generally, disposing of those assets via an outright sale or a repurchase agreement.
 If an asset is subject to any form of arrangements to secure, collateralize or credit enhance any transaction from which it cannot be freely withdrawn, and thus be treated as encumbered.

-The part of debt securities portfolio which was pledged as collateral against amounts owed to clients amounted to EUR 694,405,024 as per end of December 2021.
+The part of debt securities portfolio which was pledged as collateral against amounts owed to clients amounted to EUR 774,950,128 as per end of December 2022.

-In line with the regulatory requirements - as the encumbrance ratio is above 15% - the Bank is calculating and reporting the asset encumbrance ratio on a monthly basis.
-The calculation and related reporting is prepared by the Finance department and monitored by the Risk Function and controlled by the Risk Appetite measure.
+In line with the regulatory requirements - as the encumbrance ratio is above 15% - the Bank is calculating and reporting the asset encumbrance ratio on a monthly basis as a part of the Risk Appetite Policy.
+The calculation and related reporting is prepared by the Finance department and monitored by the Risk function.